kedro-org/kedro/docs/source/development/best_practices.md

 ============================== 1 passed in 0.38s ===============================
 ```

 This output indicates that one test ran successfully in the file `src/tests/test_run.py`.
-For a full discussion on interpreting the output of pytest, see the relevant (docs)[] on the subject.
+For help writing your own tests and using all of the features of pytest, see the [docs](https://docs.pytest.org/).

 ### Add test coverage reports with pytest-cov

 It can be useful to see how much of your project is covered by tests.
-For this, you can install and configure the (pytest-cov)[] plugin for pytest.
+For this, you can install and configure the [pytest-cov](https://pypi.org/project/pytest-cov/) plugin for pytest, which is based on the popular [coverage.py](https://coverage.readthedocs.io/) library.

 #### Installing pytest-cov